michal-flaska/notes/cheat-dev/README.md

 ## who is this for?

-mainly me, but if you're also learning cheat dev and find these useful, feel free to use them. pull requests are welcome if you want to improve something or add missing info.
+i create notes for myself, but i modified my own cheat dev notes to be suitable also for other people because i think that its a really nice and interesting topic. so if you're also learning cheat dev and find these useful, feel free to use them. pull requests are welcome if you want to improve something or add missing info.

 ## learning path

 the notes are organized in a specific order that builds on previous knowledge. **follow them sequentially** - don't jump ahead unless you already know the basics.

-here's the structure:
+here's current structure:

 1. **fundamentals** - how computers, memory, and processors work
 2. **programming basics** - C++ fundamentals you need to know